AlynJ/Elk_interface-TRIQS/README.md

 ./examples/Wannier-Projector directory.

-If you come across any issue with this interface, please create an issue on this GitHub with a concise description about the problem and how we can reproduce it.
+If you come across any issue with this interface, please create an issue on this GitHub with a concise description about the problem and how I can reproduce it.

-We hope you enjoy using the interface!
+I hope you enjoy using the interface!